mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 your read the section here titled `Fundamental Concepts`_.
 We created these sections to help you understand some of the fundamentals that shaped the design of MsPASS.
-That background can help you understand this section.
+That background may help you understand material in this document.

 Fundamental Concepts
 ~~~~~~~~~~~~~~~~~~~~~~~~